How to book independent travel and rail-ski packages to the Alps

 Independent rail travel vs rail-ski packages

-Both have their advantages and disadvantages.
-The first priority is to find a resort that is going to suit your party, with accommodation that you are going to love – accessed by a good train journey.
-If you want advice on this, Snowcarbon founder, Daniel, is always happy to help (just send Daniel an email saying you'd like some suggestions).
+Your priorities are to find a resort that is going to suit your party, with accommodation that you are going to love – accessed by a good train journey.

 A: It depends on the destination and type of journey (more explained below)

-A: It depends.
-For journeys on the Eurostar Ski Train, some of the larger ski tour operators have their own special allocation of tickets, but once these run out they can’t get any more, in which case you’ll need to book independently or with a tour operator that simply buys public tickets on your behalf (see more explanation below).
+It depends.
+For journeys on the Eurostar Ski Train, a couple of the larger ski tour operators have their own special allocation of tickets, but once these run out they can’t get any more, in which case you’ll need to book independently or with a tour operator that simply buys public tickets on your behalf (see more explanation below).

 Type 1: The tour operator offers packages on certain trains (usually the Eurostar Ski Train) and has their own allocation of tickets for each date of the season.
 Once their allocation has sold out, they may not be able to offer a package with the train.
 Sometimes their rail-ski packages are priced at the same rate as flying, and sometimes there is a supplement for taking the train.
 Normally these allocations can be booked further in advance than public fares – which is a big advantage if you are thinking about peak periods such as February half-term.

-Type 2: This kind of tour operator doesn’t have a specific allocation of tickets, but can book ad hoc.
+Type 2: This kind of tour operator doesn’t have a specific allocation of tickets, but can book ad hoc journeys for you.
 They might choose only to book rail travel on certain trains, or they might be able to offer any train.
 They basically book the rail travel at public fares, so you don’t pay less or more than if you travelled independently, but the tour operator books the travel for you (and your travel and holiday is protected by their tour operator bond).